yzontov/pls-da/README.md

 What is new
 -----------

-In the latest release (0.9.3):
+In the latest release (0.9.4):
-* Minor GUI enhancements
-* Bugs fixed
+* GUI Layout Toolbox updated for compatibility with Matlab 2020b

 A history of changes is available [here](NEWS.md)